kubewarden/kubewarden.io/content/blog/2023/12/kubewarden-2023-wrapped.md

 The Audit Scanner provides continuous verification of the compliance of cluster resources.
 The scanner writes its results using dedicated Custom Resources: PolicyReport and ClusterPolicyReport.
 The [Kubernetes Policy Working Group](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) is working on the standardization of these CRDs.

-You can learn more about the audit scanner [here](https://www.kubewarden.io/blog/2023/10/audit-scanner-feature/).
+You can learn more about the [audit scanner](https://www.kubewarden.io/blog/2023/10/audit-scanner-feature/).

 ## Kubewarden as a generic policy engine